chinkal-224/chinkal-224/README.md

-##Hi I'm Chinkal✨
+## **Hi I'm Chinkal✨**

-I'm a computer science student at JIET<br/>
+I'm a computer science student at JIET
 passionate about coding, web development, and building real-world projects.
-I enjoy exploring new technologies, contributing to open-source, and learning by doing!🌠<br/>
+I enjoy exploring new technologies, contributing to open-source, and learning by doing!🌠

 LinkedIn :- https://www.linkedin.com/in/chinkal-malviya/

 # 💻 Tech Stack: